 Amazon employs hundreds of people in each of its massive warehouses.
-You should understand that accidents can happen when there are so many people in one place.
-When you reconcile your Seller Central reports at the end of the month, you’ll be able to discover which stuff Amazon damaged and then you can request a refund.
+You should understand that accidents can happen when so many people are in one place.
+When you reconcile your Seller Central reports at the end of the month, you’ll be able to discover which stuff Amazon damaged, and then you can request a refund.

 10- Incorrect Weight/Dimension Fees